PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 ### Call to action

- - **Previous.** If any mandatory field was failed to enter, the button becomes non-pressable.
-If mandatory fields are correct, takes to the previous page.
-When in general settings, the button does not take anywhere.
+  - **Previous.** If there is an error, this button is disabled.
+After clicking on it, the previous step is displayed.
- - **Next.** If any mandatory field was failed to enter, the button becomes non-pressable.
-If mandatory fields are correct, takes to he next page.
+ - **Next.** If there is an error, this button is disabled.
+After clicking on it, the next step is displayed.
- - **Finish.** Non pressable until all the pages mandatory fields are input correctly.
-When all mandatory fields are input correctly, takes to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.
+ - **Finish.** If there is an error, this button is disabled.
+After clicking on it, the carrier is saved and the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page is displayed with the following success message: "Successful creation" if the carrier was added or "Successful update" if the carrier was edited.

 # Summary (5th step)